krisf451/krisf451/README.md

 <h2 align='center'>🔭 I’m currently working on ...</h2>

-<p align='center'>A fullstack Workout Tracker application using react and nodejs</p>
+<p align='center'>A fullstack workout tracker application using react and nodejs</p>
-<p align='center'>A hosted backend for an eventual Home Inventory Application using postgreSQL</p>
+<p align='center'>A database for a home inventory application using postgreSQL</p>

 <h2 align='center'>My Tools...</h2>